SJTU-PLV/Nominal-CompCert/rustexamples/test/borrow_test/README.md

     changes p so that tmp and *p alias.
 It test the functionality of alias graph.
 13. A normal re-borrow test
-14. A test that is not compiled in NLL but can be compiled Polonius
+14. A test that is not compiled in NLL but can be compiled in Polonius
 15. Borrow from a box and move that box
 16. Test if statement
 17. Test loop